-In 2019, “plant-based” is observed to be one of the top food trends that are shaping transformative dietary changes globally.
-Unlike “vegan” that requires complete avoidance of animal products in all forms, the “plant-based” proposition has been an easier sell to consumers as an extension of one’s diet to consume more food produce made of vegetables and make occasional swaps to meatless products.
+In 2020, “plant-based” is observed to be one of the top food trends that are shaping transformative dietary changes globally.
+Unlike “vegan” that requires complete avoidance of animal products in all forms, the “plant-based” proposition has been an easier sell to consumers as an extension of one’s diet to consume more food products made of vegetables and make occasional swaps to meatless products.

 Interestingly, this proposition is largely unseen within their brand name – the gateway and carrier of all brand equity.
 Why is this the case?
 And what are brands focusing on instead?
 Here are three main insights and observations.